 GHE maintains Cooling Tower water quality to prevent high concentrations of chemicals and dissolved solids that would lead to particulate emissions and odors.
 Cooling Tower water is continuously monitored for pH, free chlorine, oxidation reduction potential (ORP) and conductivity to assure water quality.
 Sodium Hypochlorite (bleach) is added to prevent biological growth in the Cooling Tower.
 The sodium hypochlorite is added automatically to maintain 0.2-0.6 ppm free chlorine.
-Sulfuric acid (H2SO4) to prevent scaling is added automatically to maintain pH between 8.1 and 8.5.
-The bleach and H2SO4 are added to the water via constant volume pumps that are automatically controlled based on continuous monitoring of the water quality.
+Sulfuric acid (H_2SO_4) to prevent scaling is added automatically to maintain pH between 8.1 and 8.5.
+The bleach, H_2SO_4 and bromine are all added to the water via constant volume pumps that are automatically controlled based on continuous monitoring of the water quality.